 APC Discounts with Open Access Publishers

-MDPI - The MDPI Institutional Open Access Program gives JHU authors a 10% discount on APCs.
+MDPI - The MDPI Institutional Open Access Program - 10% discount.

 JH Libraries Support Open Content

 The Johns Hopkins Libraries are committed to supporting open scholarship.
 Below are some of the open resources we financially support.
 If you'd like to suggest other open content, please contact your department librarian.